jaskiratvig/golang-restapi-dynamodb-serverless/README.md

 One addition to the helloWorld project is the serverless.yaml file, which is responsible for deploying Amazon API Gateway as Infrastructure as Code.
 However, I did not deploy the DynamoDB table via Serverless so this project assumes that a table has already been created in the us-east-1 region.

+### Amazon Simple Email Service (SES)

+I also added functionality to send emails to the client (in this case jaskiratvig@gmail.com) anytime the database is updated.
+For this service to work, please ensure that the email that sends/receives emails is verified in the AWS console.

 ### Code Organization

 As opposed to the helloWorld project, the only line inside the main function for each golang file is